 WOW!
 What a weekend I’ve had.
 Haloween party on Friday and the trip to the Six Flags amusement park on Saturday.
 I had been looking forward to this trip since quite some time and had put a lot of hopes on it to have fun….and BOY!
 It did not disappoint!

-was due to the haloween theme
+oh..the giant spider clinging to the roller coaster ride was due to the haloween theme that week |

 Will go and now and tell you about what all I did in the trip to SixFlags.
 We left at around 10:00am from our college (it was one of the student body sponsored e event), and reached our destination about 1.5 hours later.